Safely Set Up An Event Tent

 This is critical for the safety of your guests, especially given Illinois’ volatile weather.
 And it’s how JULIE fits in.
 Utility lines are buried on your property—some as shallow as a few inches deep—and whenever you drive a stake into the ground to set up an event tent, you risk striking one if you don’t know where the lines are located.
 To avoid a service interruption on your big day or causing personal injury to yourself or others, the person or company installing the tent should contact JULIE at least two business days before you plan to set up your event tent.
 JULIE will notify utility companies to come out and locate and mark their underground lines so you know where you can safely stake your anchors.

 Ahead of time, measure the perimeter of the tent and where your poles and anchors will go.
 This allows you to visualize how much space is needed in your yard, especially for large structures.
 Then pre-mark the approximate area where you’d like to setRead More- JULIE FAQs up your event tent with white flags or paint.
 That way, locators can quickly and accurately identify if and where lines are buried in that region.
 Do you have an underground sprinkler system, natural gas or propane line to a built-in grill or pool heater, or sceptic system?
-These are all considered private lines and need to be located independently by the service provider, owner or operator, or their representatives.
+These are all considered private lines and need to be located independently by the vendor that installed the line, the property owner or operator, or their representatives.
+Private locate companies may also assist.

 After all underground utility lines have been marked, you’re free to set up your event tent.
 Click here for more detailed steps to follow.
 If you’re having your tent installation handled by professionals, be sure they respect the marks and always pay close attention to the tolerance zone when driving stakes into the ground.
 Now that you’ve followed these three steps to safely set up an event tent for your special occasion, all that’s left to do is…relax and enjoy your party!